 The property is designated 'Low Density Residential' in the Brampton Flowertown Secondary Plan (Area 6).
-Lands designated Low Density Residential shall be developed in accordance with the New Housing Mix and Density Category of Section 4.2.1.2 of the Official Plan, which allows for single and semi-detached homes, link townhouses small-lot single detached homes with a maximum density of 35 units per net hectare.
-The proposal is for a townhouse development with a density of 91.8 units per hectare.
-An amendment to the Secondary Plan is required to accommodate the proposed housing type and density.
+Lands designated Low Density Residential shall be developed in accordance with the New Housing Mix and Density Category of Section 4.2.1.2 of the Official Plan, which allows for single detached dwellings with a maximum density of 30 units per net hectare.
+An amendment to the Secondary Plan is required to accommodate the proposed building typology and density.